-- D. student will not be allowed to continue their education and may not return to the College for any reason.
+- D. Dismissal: The College reserves the right at its sole discretion to withdraw the privilege of enrollment from any student at any time whose conduct is determined to be detrimental to the academic environment or to the well-being of other students, NCAD employees, or to the College itself.
+In the event of dismissal, the student will be dismissed from NCAD immediately.
+The student will not be allowed to continue their education and may not return to the College for any reason.
 In the event of dismissal, the College will not be held responsible for the remaining portion of the course of instruction.
-The College will institute the appropriate refund policy based on the terminated student's last date of attendance. - E. Restitution: compensation for loss or damage to property leased, owned or controlled by the College. - F. Discretionary Discipline: the student will be required to attend counseling, complete an educational service, or have restricted privileges.
+The College will institute the appropriate refund policy based on the terminated student's last date of attendance. - E. Restitution: compensation for loss or damage to property leased, owned, or controlled by the College. - F. Discretionary Discipline: the student will be required to attend counseling, complete an educational service, or have restricted privileges.